TacoDoge1/TrespassingDuckShooterRoughDraft/README.md

 # Trespassing Duck Shooter

 This project attemps to detect images of ducks.
 It used the resnet18 classification model.
-I got the images for ducks from an animals set on kaggle, and not_ducks from mini-imagenet on kaggle.
+I got the images for ducks from an animals set on kaggle, and I got images for not_ducks from mini-imagenet on kaggle.

 ![duck](https://github.com/TacoDoge1/TrespassingDuckShooterRoughDraft/assets/142443743/f3464960-d0a6-4b14-89cf-10e3958cd975)

 ## The Algorithm

-Despite 4 project restarts, it does not work.
-Every single image leaves the algoritm sure that the image is not a duck.
+Unfortunately, after 4 project restarts, I still could not get my project to detect ducks.
+Every single image i run inference on leaves the algoritm sure that the image is not_duck.

 ## Running this project